PizzamanJ10/bmdc_learning/Learning_Material/Networking/OSI_Model.md

 ## Intro
 The OSI model is the first basic thing any person learning networking needs to know.
-It is the model on which all networking today is based on.
+It is the model on which all networking today is based.

 ## Source
 I personally recommend, especially if hebrew is your mother tongue, to learn from the following source: https://data.cyber.org.il/networks/networks.pdf.